 Last we left our brave hero, he was exploring a mobile planet where two factions existed.
-One was tied to the traditional way of tracking conversions on desktop web; the other embraced a more modern approach to tracking and attributing conversions within mobile environments.
+One was tied to the traditional way of tracking affiliate conversions on desktop web; the other embraced a more modern approach to tracking and attributing conversions within mobile app environments.
 Ideally, the two sides come together and find a single solution that embraces the best qualities of both, and we live happily ever after.

 Barrier #1: The Organizational Walls